 Description

-Manufactured by OTO-Melara, these weapons have a higher rate of fire and a greater maximum elevation than their rough equivalent, the USA 5"/54 (12.7 cm) Mark 45.
+Manufactured by Finmeccanica (formerly OTO-Melara), these weapons have a higher rate of fire and a greater maximum elevation than their rough equivalent, the USA 5"/54 (12.7 cm) Mark 45.
 Both use USN standard semi-fixed ammunition including surface, air, pyrotechnic and chaff rounds.
 Mounting reaction time is five seconds from target designation.
 The reloading, feeding and firing sequence is controlled by a central console which is operated by a single crewmember.

 The Compact is intended for use on frigate and destroyer type warships.
 This mounting uses a water-cooled barrel mounted in a water-tight fiberglass gunhouse and has 66 ready-to-fire rounds in three drums located just below the gun house.
 Each drum can hold a different ammunition type and each can be independently selected.
 A central elevator hoists the ammunition and delivers it to two oscillating arms which move the rounds into the loading trays.
 The drums are automatically reloaded via two hoists which are manually loaded in the lower magazine.
 Reloading can take place while the gun is firing.
 As an option, this mounting can be fitted with a stabilized line of sight local control system.